fredgibbs/fredgibbs.github.io/courses/american-food/schedule.md

 ## Jun 9

 ### National Cuisine & American Food
+The goal for today is to complicate the idea of "American" food through an investigation of national cuisine generally and ways of thinking about it.
+There are an unusually high number of readings for today, but they are all quite short!

 - _HAE_, xi--xv.
 - _Mind of Chef_: [Ed Lee on American Food](https://www.youtube.com/watch?v=Y5DZui1nrAs)
 - Alison K. Smith, [National Cuisines](https://www-oxfordhandbooks-com.libproxy.unm.edu/view/10.1093/oxfordhb/9780199729937.001.0001/oxfordhb-9780199729937-e-25), from _The Oxford Handbook of Food History_ (2012).
 You can read more quickly over the long Russia example if you want, as the details don't much as the general ideas introduced earlier on.
 But do read the last paragraph!
 This is definitely the driest of the readings for this week, but it introduces a number of useful concepts to keep in mind as moving through the other readings.